CTSRD-CHERI/cheri-elf-gabi/gabi.md

   a table pointed to by a reserved register or equivalent that is defined on entry to functions.
 Function pointers are sealed entry capabilities to trampolines that install the correct value for the target.
-Whether the old value is saved by the caller or trampoline, and how, is processor-specific.
+Whether the old value is saved by the caller, trampoline or callee, and how, is processor-specific, and more than one variant may exist differentiated in the ELF file in a processor-specific manner.

 * CHERI_GLOBALS_ABI_FDESC: Capabilities for globals are obtained by indexing a table pointed to by a reserved register or equivalent that is defined on